CloudLabs-Samples/EduLabs/DataScience/linux/README.md

 ## Overview

-In this lab environment, you will be able to access the Ubuntu VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.
+In this lab environment, you will access the Ubuntu VM which has several popular tools for data exploration, analysis, modeling & development pre-installed.
+You will learn how to:

+- Log in to JupyterLab Portal
+- Execute Notebooks

 ## Instructions